David Warner (cricketer): Return to international cricket

 In April 2019, he was named in Australia's squad for the 2019 Cricket World Cup.
-After missing 2018–19 season, Warner was awarded a national contract by Cricket Australia for the 2019–20 season.
+After missing the 2018–19 season, Warner was awarded a national contract by Cricket Australia for the 2019–20 season.
 On 1 June 2019, Warner played in Australia's opening match of the Cricket World Cup, against Afghanistan, at the County Ground in Bristol and was awarded player of the match for scoring 89 not out off 114 balls.

 He was also named player of the match in Australia's third match against Pakistan.
 Here he made 107, his first century on returning to international cricket.
 On 20 June 2019, in the match against Bangladesh, Warner scored 166 runs, becoming the first batsman to score two 150+ scores in the Cricket World Cup.
 Nine days later, in the match against New Zealand, Warner scored his 13,000th run in international cricket.
 He finished the tournament as the leading run-scorer for Australia and with 647 runs in ten matches, he also finished as the second highest run-scorer in the entire tournament behind Rohit Sharma.

 In July 2019, he was named in Australia's squad for the 2019 Ashes series in England.
 However, he had a poor series, scoring only 95 runs over 10 innings at an average of 9.5.
 His only score of note was 61 at Headingley, that being his only score above 50, whilst he made a pair at Old Trafford and was dismissed seven times by Stuart Broad during the series.

 On 27 October 2019, in the first T20I match against Sri Lanka, Warner scored his first century in T20I cricket, from just 56 balls, becoming the third Australian batsman to score centuries in all three formats of the international game after Shane Watson and Glenn Maxwell.
 He continued his good form with an unbeaten 60 in the second T20I and 57 in the third.
 He scored a total of 217 runs (most ever runs by an Australian in a three-match T20I series) and was awarded the player of the series.
 On 30 November 2019, Warner scored his maiden Test Triple century, scoring 335 not out against Pakistan, which is the second-highest individual score for an Australian Test batsman behind Matthew Hayden's 380 and also saw Warner surpassing the record of Azhar Ali's 302 to register the highest ever individual score in an innings of a day/night test match.
 He also became the second batsman to score a triple century in a pink ball test.